MECLabTUDA/Lifelong-nnUNet/documentation/evaluation.md

 3. The results of the evaluation can be found in the specified `EVALUATION_FOLDER`.
 This folder has the same structure as the `RESULTS_FOLDER`.

+Additionally, you can use the `nnUNet_evaluate2` command which accepts a few more parameters and evaluates the model in a more realistic setting by performing the inference pipeline and computing the evaluation metrics on the inference output.
+Also `nnUNet_evaluate2` will output results in a different structure (if `-legacy_structure` is not specified) which allows you evaluate the model on a new dataset without having to redo the evaluation on all the other datasets as well.

 In the following, the command line arguments are presented and further discussed providing some exemplary use cases.

 ### Command Line Arguments